falseness/finite_automaton/README.md

 Commands are in text format.
 The first command is an input of either automaton or regular expression.
 There should not be more commands for input automaton or regular expression.
-After the last, commands there should not be |
+After the last command there should not be |

 ## What command means:
 - `automaton` - reads finite automaton